Jacob-J-Richards/DS_DA_Projects/Anamoly_Detection/ReadMe.md

 Could such a massive spike in payment failure rates have been predicted?
-To investigate this, we separate the data with the combination of variables we found to be problematic from the normal data and produce the following plots to compare the normal and abnormal data.
+To investigate this, we separate the data with the combination of variables we found to be problematic from the normal data and produce the following plots to compare the two.

 ###### anomaly data